-There are three types of endometriosis: Superficial (lesions are less than 5mm deep), Ovarian Endometrioma (a cyst caused by endo on the ovary; also knows as chocolate cysts), and Deeply Infiltrating Endometriosis (when lesions are more than 5mm deep).
+There are generally three accepted forms of endometriosis: Superficial (lesions are less than 5mm below the peritoneal surface), Ovarian Endometrioma (a cyst caused by endo on the ovary; also known as chocolate cysts), and Deeply Infiltrating Endometriosis (when lesions are more than 5mm below the peritoneal surface).
 DIE is considered the most severe form of endometriosis.

 Endometriosis has glands and stroma, but doesn’t generally have blood vessels.
 Endometriosis glands secrete an inflammatory substance, which can irritate the surrounding tissue and destabilize nearby capillaries, causing bleeding in the surrounding tissues.
 This bleeding and inflammation can cause an immune response, the formation of scar tissue and adhesions, new blood vessels to grow in surrounding tissue (angiogenesis), and pain.

 Endometriosis is often staged using the American Society for Reproductive Medicine Classification System (ASRM).
 This categorizes endometriosis into 4 stages.
 Stage I is minimal endometriosis, Stage IV is the most severe.
 However, this staging system was designed with fertility in mind.
-It doesn’t correlate to the level of pain a person has, so someone with Stage I could have more pain than someone in Stage IV.
-Also, when staging, it doesn’t take into account endo in locations such as the bladder, bowels, vagina, cervix, and more locations.
+It doesn’t correlate to the level of pain a person has, so someone with Stage I could have more pain than someone with Stage IV.
+Also, the staging system doesn’t take into account endo in locations such as the bladder, bowels, vagina, cervix, and more locations.
 The ASRM system has been criticized for having too much focus on the ovaries and adhesions.

 For more info